 Contact Don Ledford, Public Affairs ● (816) 426-4220 ● 400 East Ninth Street, Room 5510 ● Kansas City, MO 64106

 FOR IMMEDIATE RELEASE

-Following the presentation of evidence, the jury in U.S. District Court in Kansas City deliberated about two hours before returning the guilty verdicts to U.S. District Judge Dean Whipple, ending a trial that began Monday, Oct.
-30, 2007.
+Following the presentation of evidence, the jury in the U.S. District Court in Kansas City deliberated about four hours before returning the guilty verdict to U.S. District Judge Dean Whipple, ending a trial that began Monday, Aug.
+24, 2009.

-Under federal statutes, Robinson could be subject to a mandatory minimum sentence of 10 years in federal prison without parole, up to a sentence of life in federal prison without parole.
-A sentencing hearing will be scheduled after the completion of a presentence investigation by the United States Probation Office.
+Under federal statutes, Robinson is subject to a sentence of up to 65 years in federal prison without parole, plus a fine up to $3,250,000.
+Denham is subject to a sentence of up to 40 years in federal prison without parole, plus a fine up to $2 million.
+Goodyke is subject to a sentence of up to 30 years in federal prison without parole, plus a fine up to $1.5 million.
+Sentencing hearings will be scheduled after the completion of presentence investigations by the United States Probation Office.

 This news release, as well as additional information about the office of the United States Attorney for the Western District of Missouri, is available on-line at